7 Workout Mistakes That Will Sabotage Your Progress

-And if you ever ask one of these guys about the most effective way to work out, they’ll likely drone on about how you have to “isolate the muscle”, and often look at compound movements with a sense of disdain.
+And if you ever ask one of these people about the most effective way to work out, they’ll likely drone on about how you have to “isolate the muscle”, and often look at compound movements with a sense of disdain.

 Hell, why would you want to kind of hit 3 muscles at once, when you can focus ALL of the intensity on one muscle group?

 And while there is a certain logic to this, it simply doesn’t stack up…